 If you’re visiting Copenhagen in the winter, it’s still worth doing the canal tour if the weather is dry.
 Just make sure that you wrap up warm – fiercely cold winds blow over the waterways in the chillier months.

-Colourful Nyhaven is a quaint neighbourhood that’s packed with restaurants, bars and locals kicking back after a long day and should be number one on your Copenhagen itinerary.
+Colourful Nyhavn is a quaint neighbourhood that’s packed with restaurants, bars and locals kicking back after a long day and should be number one on your Copenhagen itinerary.

 Originally one of Copenhagen’s less savoury neighbourhoods (the docks attracted some less respectable characters), filled with artists, prostitutes and sailors, it’s now one of the must-see destinations for any three days in Copenhagen itinerary.